himani814/docker-compose/README.md

    *chmod +x /usr/local/bin/docker-compose

-4) make a file with Docker-compose.yml name and copy the code from my repository to this file and your job is done.
+4) make a file with Docker-compose.yml name and copy the code from my repository to this file and then process the following cmd:- docker-compose up (to start the it) docker-compose down (to stop it)